ds-joe/saas-multi-layout-laravel-template/README.md

 - **[Vitest](https://vitest.dev/)**: A blazing-fast unit testing framework with a Jest-compatible API, built for Vite.
 - **[Jest](https://jestjs.io/)**: Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 - **[Tailwind CSS](https://tailwindcss.com/docs)**: Utility-first CSS framework for rapid UI development.
 - **[Sass](https://sass-lang.com/)**: the most mature, stable, and powerful professional grade CSS extension language in the world.
 - **[Shadcn](https://ui.shadcn.com/docs)**: A Lightweight CSS-in-JS Library.
 - **[Laravel Modules](https://laravelmodules.com)**: is a Laravel package which was created to manage your large Laravel app using modules.
 - **[Spatie Permissions](https://spatie.be/docs/laravel-permission/v6/introduction)**: is a Laravel package which was created to manage user permissions and roles.
 - **[react-icons](https://react-icons.github.io/react-icons/)**: which utilizes ES6 imports that allows you to include only the icons that your project is using.
+- **[prettier](https://prettier.io/)**: Prettier is an opinionated code formatter.

 ## Getting Started